stowball/Suzi/README.md

 * `transition($property: all ease 0.2s)`

 	Outputs, -moz, -o, -webkit and unprefixed `transition` with the value passed in (default: all ease 0.2s)

+* `transition-duration($duration: 0.2s)`

+	Outputs, -moz, -o, -webkit and unprefixed `transition-duration` with the value passed in (default: 0.2s)

+* `transition-property($property: all)`

+	Outputs, -moz, -o, -webkit and unprefixed `transition-property` with the value passed in (default: all)

+* `transition-timing-function($timing: ease)`

+	Outputs, -moz, -o, -webkit and unprefixed `transition-timing-function` with the value passed in (default: ease)

+31 transition-timing-function variables are defined in src/partials/_easing-functions.scss

 * `viewport($width: device-width)`

 	Outputs, -moz, -ms, -o, -webkit and unprefixed `@viewport` with the value passed in (default: device-width)